dkorobenko-mwb/website/README.md

 ![Load Balancer](/images/load_balancer.png)

-4. Last but not least, I run `terraform destroy` to avoid any additional AWS expenses.
+4. Last but not least, I ran `terraform destroy` to avoid any additional AWS expenses.

 ## Automate with GitHub Actions